knmarvel/dirwatcher/README.md

 Your program should terminate itself by catching SIGTERM or SIGINT (be sure to log a termination message).
 The OS will send a signal event to processes that it wants to terminate from the outside.
 Think about when a sys admin wants to shutdown the entire computer for maintenance with a sudo shutdown command.
 If your process has open file handles, or is writing to disk, or is managing other resources, this is the OS way of telling your program that you need to cleanup, finish any writes in progress, and release resources before shutting down.

 NOTE that handling OS signals and polling the directory that is being watched are two separate functions of your program.
 You won't be getting an OS signal when files are created or deleted.

-Success Criteria
+## Success Criteria

-Use all best-practices that have been taught so far: docstrings, PEP8, unit tests, clean and readable code and meaningful commit messages.
+-Use all best-practices that have been taught so far: docstrings, PEP8, unit tests, clean and readable code and meaningful commit messages.

-Have a demonstrable OS signal handler
+-Have a demonstrable OS signal handler

-Log messages for files with magic text
+-Log messages for files with magic text

-Handle and log different exceptions such as file-not-found, directory-not-exist as well as handle and report top-level unknown exceptions so that your program stays alive.
+-Handle and log different exceptions such as file-not-found, directory-not-exist as well as handle and report top-level unknown exceptions so that your program stays alive.

-Include a startup and shutdown banner in your logs and report the total runtime (uptime) within your shutdown log banner.
+-Include a startup and shutdown banner in your logs and report the total runtime (uptime) within your shutdown log banner.
 Please see the hints below if you don't understand what a logging banner is.

-READ THE RUBRIC.
+### READ THE RUBRIC.

-Hints
+## Hints

-import signal exit_flag = False
+-import signal exit_flag = False

-def signal_handler(sig_num, frame): """ This is a handler for SIGTERM and SIGINT.
+- def signal_handler(sig_num, frame): """ This is a handler for SIGTERM and SIGINT.
 Other signals can be mapped here as well (SIGHUP?)
-Basically it just sets a global flag, and main() will exit it's loop if the signal is trapped. :param sig_num: The integer signal number that was trapped from the OS. :param frame: Not used :return None """ # log the associated signal name (the python3 way) logger.warn('Received ' + signal.Signals(sig_num).name) # log the signal name (the python2 way) signames = dict((k, v) for v, k in reversed(sorted(signal.dict.items())) if v.startswith('SIG') and not v.startswith('SIG_')) logger.warn('Received ' + signames[sig_num]) exit_flag = True
+Basically it just sets a global flag, and main() will exit it's loop if the signal is trapped. :param sig_num: The integer signal number that was trapped from the OS.

+:param frame: Not used

+:return None """ # log the associated signal name (the python3 way) logger.warn('Received ' + signal.Signals(sig_num).name) # log the signal name (the python2 way) signames = dict((k, v) for v, k in reversed(sorted(signal.dict.items())) if v.startswith('SIG') and not v.startswith('SIG_')) logger.warn('Received ' + signames[sig_num]) exit_flag = True

-def main(): # Hook these two signals from the OS .. signal.signal(signal.SIGINT, signal_handler) signal.signal(signal.SIGTERM, signal_handler) # Now my signal_handler will get called if OS sends either of these to my process.
+-def main(): # Hook these two signals from the OS .. signal.signal(signal.SIGINT, signal_handler) signal.signal(signal.SIGTERM, signal_handler) # Now my signal_handler will get called if OS sends either of these to my process.

 while not exit_flag:
     try: